lara-unb/TCC_Biomec/README.md

 - At the end of the execution, two files will be generated, one of video and one of data in the selected folder.

--The default processing is an interpolation followed by a kalman filter, applied to each joint position coordinate axis individually.
+- The default processing is an interpolation followed by a kalman filter, applied to each joint position coordinate axis individually.